Apipie/apipie-demo/README.md

 This is a sample Rails application demonstrating the features of the [Apipie](http://github.com/Pajk/apipie-rails) gem.

-You can either follow the instructions below or `git log origin/result` to see the progress.

-You can see the final state of the app after the tutorial in the `result` branch.

 For more information see the documentation for the Apipie gem.

 ### Getting started